-In addition to writing, Brian spent five years as the Chief Creative Officer for Horror Equity Fund, a mechanism for developing and funding projects in the popular horror genre where he has Co- Exec.
+In addition to writing, Brian has been the Executive VP for Hard G, Inc. An entertainment company and spent five years as the Chief Creative Officer for Horror Equity Fund, a mechanism for developing and funding projects in the popular horror genre.
+While with HEF Co- Exec.
 Produced the feature films STAR LEAF and ZBURBS.

 Brian also serves as the Senior Vice President for Artists Media Co-Operative (THE GUITAR, THIS REVOLUTION), and has several films in pre-production; Brian produced the hit web series THE BROADROOM, which starred Jenny Garth and Jennifer Esposito and was created by Candace Bushnell from SEX AND THE CITY fame.
 Brian produced MUSICAL CHAIRS, directed by Susan Seidelman (DESPERATELY SEEKING SUSAN), co-wrote and produced TIO PAPI, UNTIL SOMEONE GETS HURT, BUCKY AND THE SQUIRRELS, a comedy by writer Director Allan Katz.